BobKuczewski/Run1802/README.md

 ![Pi Zero and 1802](/docs/images/Breadboard_Wiring_20230303.jpg?raw=true "Pi Zero and 1802")

 The Run_1802 program is just software and it relies on a properly configured and connected 1802 and Raspberry Pi.
 Ensure that you have the appropriate skills and background before attempting to connect real hardware.
 Also use appropriate precautions when making connections.
-For example, the previous photograph shows a number of yellow wires that also contain an embedded resistor to limit the potential current flow between the 1802 and the Raspberry Pi.
-While such resistors shouldn't be needed, they are used to provide some (minimal) protection against miswiring or other unexpected conditions.
+For example, early versions of this project used wires that also contained embedded resistors to limit the potential current flow between the 1802 and the Raspberry Pi.
+While such resistors shouldn't be needed, they have been used to provide some (minimal) protection against miswiring or other unexpected conditions.
 Be sure to use good judgement when building any hardware project.

-The current version contains both comments and code that describe the expected environment as shown from these snippets from Run_1802.py (note that there was an earlier version in February of 2023 which is NOT compatible with the current pin mapping):
+The current version contains both comments and code that describe the expected environment as shown from these snippets from Run_1802.py (note that there have been earlier versions prior to March 3, 2023 which are NOT compatible with the current pin mapping):

 Raspberry Pi pin definitions: